Spend Insights Launch

 4. Use predictive forecasting to plan, not react

 AI-powered forecasting models can simulate how small changes in spend behavior ripple across budgets and cash flow.
 By anticipating challenges before they appear, teams can plan purchases strategically instead of reactively.
+The Deloitte 2024 Global CPO GenAI Survey found that 92% of CPOs are planning or assessing GenAI capabilities, with enhanced analytics and decision-making ranked as the top value driver.

 A single forecast scenario might show how delaying one large vendor payment improves month-end liquidity by 5–8%.